This is where STS Leeuwin II is right now:

 - 2 pairs shorts – no short shorts (keep them climbing appropriate)

-- 2 pair of enclosed shoes – 1 pair suitable for getting wet (no thongs)
+- 2 pairs of enclosed shoes – 1 pair suitable for getting wet (no thongs)

 - Thermals (if you have them)